D5PowerStudio/D5Power/README.md

     <img src="./docs/logo.png"/>
 </p>

-# D5Power
+# What is D5Power

 D5Power is a opensource framework base on TypeScript and Egret Engine.
-It include basic support library D5SDK, Bitmap based UI framework D5BitmapUI,and Game framework D5.It also include a free UIEditor which can help you build your user interface fast.D5Power can be used to h5 app and game development.
+It include a basic support library D5SDK, a Bitmap based UI framework D5BitmapUI,and a Game framework D5.It also include a free UIEditor which can help you build your user interface fast.D5Power can be used for h5 app and game development.

 There are some software build by D5Power